SimeonBentke/Fault-Tolerant-Surface-Code-Deformation-Across-Chiplet-Boundaries/README.md

 - `src/pqubit.py`: Implements a physical-qubit abstraction used throughout the codebase.
 - `src/pqubit_error_model.py`: Stores per-qubit error parameters.
 - `usage.ipynb`: Main notebook for experimenting with the model and generating plots/results.
-- `output.png`: Example generated output from the notebook workflow.

 ## Requirements